 The statement appealed to the citizens to express their grievances in peaceful manner that does not cause harm and inconvenience to other people or hamper their daily activities.

 Last Monday, police also used tear gas and batons to disperse protests in the suburbs of al-Rumaila and Allambab in south Khartoum to express their rejection against the state government’s intention to sell one of the public squares.
-It was also preceded by protests in the neighborhood of al-Shajara on the scarcity of water.
+It was also preceded by protests in the neighbourhood of al-Shajara on the scarcity of water.

 The Director of the General Department of Water Resources Authority, Ahmed Hassan Osman told the pro-government Sudanese Media Center (SMC) website that they formed a joint operation from water and electricity and departments to find alternate lines and hotlines in case of power outages from the main stations, pointing to the provision of generators for all large water wells to work during outages.